-During 2006, we amended our \$500 million unsecured non-amortizing revolving credit agreement which was scheduled to expire on March 4, 2010.
-The amended facility was increased to \$650 million and will expire on July 28, 2011.
-The amendment increases the sub-limit for letters of credit to \$100 million from \$75 million.
+We have an \$800 million, unsecured non-amortizing revolving credit agreement, as amended, ("Credit Agreement") which is scheduled to expire on July 28, 2011.
+In April, 2007, the Credit Agreement was amended to increase commitments from \$650 million to \$800 million.
+The Credit Agreement includes a \$100 million sub-limit for letters of credit.
 The interest rate on the borrowings is determined, at our option, as either: (i) the one, two, three or six month London Inter-Bank Offer Rate ("LIBOR") plus a spread of 0.33% to 0.575%; (ii) at the higher of the Agent's prime rate or the federal funds rate plus 0.50%, or; (iii) a competitive bid rate.
-A facility fee ranging from 0.07 to 0.175% is required on the total commitment.
-The applicable margins over LIBOR and the facility fee are based upon our credit ratings from Standard & Poor's Ratings Services and Moody's Investors Service, Inc. At December 31, 2006, the applicable margin over the LIBOR rate was 0.40% and the commitment fee was .10%.
+A facility fee ranging from 0.07% to 0.175% is required on the total commitment.
+The applicable margins over LIBOR and the facility fee are based upon our credit ratings from Standard & Poor's Ratings Services and Moody's Investors Service, Inc. At December 31, 2007, the applicable margin over the LIBOR rate was 0.50% and the facility fee was 0.125%.
 There are no compensating balance requirements.
-As of December 31, 2006, we had \$338 million of borrowings outstanding under our revolving credit agreement and \$240 million of available borrowing capacity, net of \$57 million of outstanding letters of credit and \$15 million of outstanding borrowings under a short-term credit facility which is payable on demand by the lending institution.
+As of December 31, 2007, we had \$333 million of borrowings outstanding under our revolving credit agreement and \$408 million of available borrowing capacity, net of \$44 million of outstanding letters of credit and \$15 million of outstanding borrowings under a short-term credit facility which is payable on demand by the lending institution.
+Outstanding borrowings pursuant to the short-term, on-demand credit facility which can be refinanced through available borrowings under the terms of our Credit Agreement are classified as long-term on our balance sheet.